 A single dose of pneumococcal polysaccharide vaccine should be given at age 65 years or at the time a high-risk condition is recognised.
 Children 2-4 years of age with indications for pneumococcal polysaccharide vaccine should receive polysaccharide vaccine at least 2 months after receiving doses of conjugate vaccine.
 Persons with an indication for polysaccharide vaccine but with unknown vaccination history should receive one dose.
 A second dose of vaccine should be used for the following groups:

-• persons greater than or equal to65 years of age who received the vaccine at least 5 years before and were <65>
+- persons 65 years of age who received the vaccine at least 5 years before and were <65>

 For children <10 src="http://www.medic8.com/images/gte.gif" id="spc-gte" alt="greater than or equal to" align="bottom" width="14" height="11">3 years after the first dose; for older persons, revaccination may be given after 5 years.
 Because of limited data on the safety of multiple doses and on the duration of protection provided by polysaccharide vaccine, recommendations are for a single revaccination 3-5 years after the initial dose.
 These recommendations have been misinterpreted as suggesting revaccination every 5 years.